Ssyazwani/licencegen/README.md

 To make a view database functions

-Considering a new project--> make java/railway website to input records and save data and show data
+Considering a work in progress project--> make java/railway website to input records and save data and show data